genestack/user-tutorials/source/guide/getting-help.rst

 Outside of working hours, you can leave us a message using the chat window and we will get back to you as soon as we can.

-*Forum*: when you have a question about the platform, try posting it on our forum.
-You can find it on forum.genestack.org.
-Our community will definitely be keen to help you, and if not, our team regularly checks the forum and will answer any unanswered questions.

 *Email*: you can email us at support@genestack.com

 FAQ